cockroachdb/docs/cockroachcloud/client-certs-dedicated.md

 To delete the client CA cert on a cluster, remove the `cockroach_client_ca_cert` resource from your terraform configuration, then run `terraform apply`.
 </section>

-## Authenticating a SQL client to a {{ site.data.products.dedicated }} cluster
+## Authenticate a SQL client to a {{ site.data.products.dedicated }} cluster

 To use certificate authentication for a SQL client, you must include the filepaths to the client's private key and public certificate.
+The public certificate must be signed by a certificate authority (CA) who's public certificate is configured to be trusted by the cluster.
+Refer to [Upload a certificate authority (CA) certificate for a {{ site.data.products.dedicated }} cluster](#upload-a-certificate-authority-ca-certificate-for-a-cockroachdb-dedicated-cluster)

 1. From your cluster's overview page, `https://cockroachlabs.cloud/cluster/{ your cluster ID }`, click on the **Connect** button.